yassineland/SDM/README.md

 2. edit "main/conf.py", change "IS_TRAIN" by 0 and change "EVAL_AUTO" by 1.
 3. create your manual annotations files in "manu_annot/" folder (e.g. "main/dataINS/manu_annot/"):
 * each line is 1/0 (title/non-title).
-* each line represent a chunk, its order should be the same in the generated tree file (e.g. in "utils/data/INS/outputPredTitles/").
+* each line represent a chunk, its order must match the one in the generated tree file (e.g. in "utils/data/INS/outputPredTitles/").